 Benin Trip Checklist

 Sending money to Benin

 When searching around for information on how to get a good exchange rate when sending money to Benin you need to start with finding out the latest West African Franc foreign-transfer exchange rate.

 Then compare your bank's exchange rates to several licensed FX providers exchange rate and fees to see how much you can save (we make that calculation easy here).

-Getting a better deal when sending money to Benin
+Get a better deal for foreign transfers to Benin